Mennatallah98/BuildMyWorld/README.md

 **Author: Mennatallah Aly<br />**

-The PACKAGE NAME package has been tested under [ROS] Melodic on Ubuntu 18.04. an Gazebo 9.0.0
+The BuildMyWorld package has been tested under [ROS] Melodic on Ubuntu 18.04. an Gazebo 9.0.0

 ### Dependencies